-The result of these rigid old-school methods? $262 billion in lost revenue each year.
+The result of these rigid old-school methods?
+Two hundred and sixty-two billion dollars in lost revenue each year.
 And the larger the practice, the greater the potential loss.
 If a few codes slip through the cracks in a small practice, it’s problematic and frustrating.
 If this happens repeatedly at a large practice, it can be crippling.

 What is Charge Capture?

 Charge capture is the process of compiling all the information necessary for health providers to get paid for their services.
 Physicians, clinicians, and billers work together to collect all the details and data required to file a medical claim for surgery.

 SurgiApp Helps Improve Charge Capture for Surgical Practices

 SurgiApp is a HIPAA-compliant mobile app that allows all medical staff to record patient details in a synchronized platform.
 Surgeons, billers, schedulers, and equipment reps all have access to the same information and can log relevant information, making recording charges accurate and efficient.

 With Surgimate’s app, billers are able to easily track the status of patients and their medical information, leaving less room for error when processing charges.